 Davis’s statement is odd in that it holds up our city’s leaders as criminals to provide evidence of our strong belief in redemption.
 Huh?

-It’s not as politically tone deaf as former commission chairman Pat Gazzola’s famed 2009 comment about Dickson Street being unsafe (which led to his resignation), but Davis’s words certainly don’t promote the city in a good light.
+It’s not as politically tone deaf as former commission chair Pat Gazzola’s famed 2009 comment about Dickson Street being unsafe (which led to his resignation), but Davis’s words certainly don’t promote the city in a good light.

 We must move forward from the entire Heifner affair.
 We should not let that shadow deter from the important task at hand – buying the building.